List icon Contents

 BrowserView

-The document describes how to embed a visual component that displays content of web pages in Swing, JavaFX, and SWT applications.
+The document describes how to embed a visual component that displays content of web pages in Swing, JavaFX, SWT, and Compose Desktop applications.

 JxBrowser can be used in Java applications built with the following Java GUI frameworks: